 3. Sri Aurobindo Ashram

-After his revolutionary life fighting for the Independence of India during the first decade of 20th century, Sri Aurobindo started an ascetic life.
-He shifted to Pondicherry after he served few years of punishment at the jail under the British Rule.
+After his revolutionary life fighting for the Independence of India during the first decade of the 20th century, Sri Aurobindo started an ascetic life.
+He shifted to Pondicherry after he served a few years of punishment at the jail under the British Rule.
 So, this Ashram is a place where Sri Aurobindo spent his entire life, with Mirra Alfassa the Mother of the Aurobindonian society.
 He had a vision of Universal living of people.